Tag Management

 Basic Import

-Tags are automatically imported with your Raindrop items and added to the YAML frontmatter:
+Tags are automatically imported with your Raindrop items and added to the YAML frontmatter.

 Tag Processing

-- Spaces replaced with underscores
+- Space Handling: Spaces are replaced with underscores.

 Import Options